 * Our Little Windows Cropping Software re-sizes and crops your pix to fit perfectly in each of the Small and Medium Shapes!

 Try out our Medium 1" Square shape cropping software for free, and if you like it, the other Small and Medium shapes are available in our shop.
 When you purchase our Croppers, you'll have instant access to your new shapes.

 Here are the sizes for all of our Little Windows mirror-finish molds.
-Our mold sets include cropping templates, we have Cropping Software available in our shop, or you can use Photoshop or Microsoft Word to re-size your pics.
-These dimensions are approximate, your cut out should fit at bottom of the mold, and molds angle out a bit, so the finished cast piece dimension depends on how thick your castings are.
+Our mold sets include cropping templates, we have Photo Cropping Software available in our shop, or you can use Photoshop, Microsoft Word, or GoogleDocs to re-size your pics.
+These dimensions are approximate, your cut-out should fit at bottom of the mold, and our molds angle out a bit, so the finished cast piece dimension depends on how thick your castings are.

 Size & Shape Photo/Paper/Fabric should be… Cast piece will be about…

 Small oval 5/8 x 15/16” (16 x 24mm) 3/4 x 1” (19 x 25mm)